MattyOL/Memory-game/README.md

    * Instructions Page / Username
-     * This is where the user first seesthes on how to game played and where to create there username.
+     * This is where the user first gets a look of the instructions of how to play the game and where to create there username.

 <img width="604" alt="Screen Shot 2022-11-28 at 01 35 56" src="https://user-images.githubusercontent.com/111317260/204174262-7bac916f-963f-4df8-9613-5913713a72d6.png">
    * Mobile Deisgn